MinnPost/minnpost-campaign-finance-dashboard-2022/README.md

-# MinnPost Campaign Finance Dashboar 2022
+# MinnPost Campaign Finance Dashboard 2022

 The goal of this project is to give a quick overview of how much money Minnesota campaigns have raised and how much cash they have on hand for each reporting period.